AdobeDocs/mix-modeler.en/help/harmonize-data/fields.md

 ## Manage harmonized fields

-To see a list of the available harmonized fields, in the Adobe Mix Modeler interface:
+To see a table of the available harmonized fields, in the Adobe Mix Modeler interface:

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized data]** from the left rail.

 1. Select **[!UICONTROL Fields]** from the top bar.
-You see a list of the harmonized fields.
+You see a table of the harmonized fields.

-   In the list view, columns specify details about the harmonized fields
+   The table columns specify details about the harmonized fields

    | Column name            | Details   |
    | ---------------------- | ----------|